p65536/AI-UX-Customizer/README.md

 > Since additional refactoring is also underway, the release will take a little more time.
 > The update is expected to be published within October.

+-> This issue has been fixed in v.1.6.0.

 ---

 ## Scripts in This Project